jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_2.rst

 ----

-* In this case, I do not need the :ref:`setUp method<how to use the setUp method to reset class attributes for every test>` because the :ref:`class attributes<what is a class attribute?>` are the same for every test and I do not need any thing to run before each test.
+* In this case, I do not need the :ref:`setUp method<how to use the setUp method to reset class attributes for every test>` because the :ref:`class attributes<what is a class attribute?>` are the same for every test and I do not need anything to run before each test.
 I move them out

   .. code-block:: python
     :lineno-start: 4